3dct/open_iA-superbuild/README.md

 ### 2. Clone Repository

 Through git executed on the shell:
-- Open a shell in the folder where you want to place open\_iA (preferrably, use a short folder name, e.g. directly in "/home/youruser")
+- Open a shell in the folder where you want to place open\_iA.
+Preferrably, use a folder such that the overall path string is short.
 - Clone this repository: `$ git clone https://github.com/3dct/open_iA-superbuild.git`
-- Enter the newly created working copy: `$ cd open_iA-superbuild`

 Alternatively, use a git GUI tool of your choice.

 ### 3. CMake Configuration

-Run CMake:
+Run CMake; you have two options:
-- Either open a shell in the cloned repository, and execute `$ cmake .`.
-In case of errors, we recommend to switch to option 2:
+1. If you prefer the command line, open a shell in the cloned repository, and execute `$ cmake .`.
+In case of errors, we recommend to switch to option 2.
-- Or, run the graphical user interface version of CMake:
+2. run the graphical user interface version of CMake:
   - Enter the cloned repository folder under "Where is the source code"
   - Enter the folder you wish that vtk, itk and open\_iA sources and binaries shall be put in, under "Where to build the binaries".
   - Press "Configure"